Celebrity Juice: Production

 Celebrity Juice was filmed at the Riverside Studios from 2008 until 2014.
 In August 2014 it was announced that the show, along with the BBC's Never Mind the Buzzcocks and Sweat the Small Stuff, would be hosted at Elstree Studios Stage 9 whilst redevelopment takes place at their former home.
-For its first seven series, the show was produced by Talkback Thames, and it has been produced by Talkback since series eight (Same production company, only re-branded).
+For its first seven series, the show was produced by Talkback Thames, and it has been produced by Talkback since series eight (the same production company, but rebranded).
 The show is produced by Dan Baldwin and Leon Wilson.